conan-io/docs/tutorial/creating_packages/build_packages.rst

         def source(self):
             git = Git(self)
             git.clone(url="https://github.com/conan-io/libhello.git", target=".")
-            # Please, be aware that using the head of the branch instead of an inmutable tag
+            # Please, be aware that using the head of the branch instead of an immutable tag
             # or commit is not a good practice in general
             git.checkout("with_tests")